OfficeDev/TrainingContent/O3653/O3653-8 Deep Dive into the Office 365 Unified API/Lab.md

 	private static Uri redirectUri = new Uri(" ");
 	````

-	Set the value of that string **http://localhost/unifiedapi**.
+	Set the value of that string **http://localhost/microsoftgraphapi**.

-### Update the Application to Retrieve Data via the Unified API
+### Update the Application to Retrieve Data via the Microsoft Graph API
-*Now you will update the project's codebase to retrieve data from the Unified API to display the values within the Windows 8.1 application.*
+*Now you will update the project's codebase to retrieve data from the Microsoft Graph API to display the values within the Windows 10 application.*

 1. Open the file **UserOperations.cs**.
 1. Update the **GetUsersAsync** function to get users from your Azure AD directory: